 Logan and Caliban endure these attacks, and try to prevent them by hustling for the right drugs to keep them at bay.
 It’s easy to see how most folks would consider the willingness to face that threat an indication of both bravery and love.
 It is, but their day-to-day, hour-by-hour willingness to do everything else—right down to lifting him on and off a toilet—is the greater courage and love.

 It’s dementia, along with the violence often seen in Alzheimer’s.
-As someone who has cared for someone in mental decline, and will likely do so again over the coming decade, it ripped at me, and took the pieces I think the filmmakers assumed the audience would see and tilted them just a bit.
+As one who has watched someone in mental decline, and will likely do so again, it ripped at me, and took the pieces I think the filmmakers assumed the audience would see and tilted them just a bit.

 I’m pretty sure the film intended to show Logan as a man who needed to learn how to love—how to believe in the power of family—and young Laura was intended to be the vehicle through which he learned.